buttermilk-crypto/tweetPepper/README.md

 ## API Quickstart

 The TweetSalt core class.
-This has been reworked to be more usable: thread-safe, object-oriented, and also formatted for my Java programmer eyes:
+This has been reworked to be more usable: thread-safe, object-oriented, and also formatted for my Java programmer eyes.
+A lot of people might be interested just in this class, so here is the direct link:

 https://github.com/buttermilk-crypto/tweetnacl-java/blob/master/src/main/java/com/cryptoregistry/tweet/salt/TweetNaCl.java

 The methods are still named as in the project we forked from.

-TweetPepper takes this a step further with a class wrapping the core API and augments it with methods for other things you probably want to do with cryptography.
+But I encourage you to look a bit further: TweetPepper provides higher level API with a class wrapping the "salt" core and augments it with methods for other things you probably want to do with cryptography anyway.

 Use: